Skip to contents

 )

-Because all protein-level facades share the same interface and the same unit of analysis, their outputs can be combined directly.
+Because all protein-input facades share the same interface and report protein-level contrasts, their outputs can be combined directly.

 results_protein <- bind_rows(